sarahhudaib/Math-Kit/README.md

 ### **Version 1.0.0:**

-In this version, the project is in its initial state, using [**tkinter**](https://docs.python.org/3/library/tkinter.html) and ttk as the main GUI framework.
+In this version, the project was in its initial state, using [**tkinter**](https://docs.python.org/3/library/tkinter.html) as the main GUI framework.

 The frameworks for each window in Version 1.0.0, are as follows: